ojarsbuddy/bbo/bbo directing messages.md

 Hail, Hail, the Gang's All Here

 Have a Nice Tournament!!

+Please be kind to your partners and opponents!

+We have a limited game starting soon; for those collecting masterpoints, there will be more masterpoints awarded today!

 Players cutting it close to the start time: BBO does not seat your pair if one of you is offline or one of you is online but inactive on BBO or one of you has insufficient BBO funds.